Ethiopia's Tigray conflict deepens ethnic rifts | DW | 08.12.2021

 "The level of hatred and the level of polarization is so intense, the situation is so violent and so divided along ethnic sectarian lines that the idea of a unitary Ethiopia surviving seems very difficult to imagine," Woldemariam told DW.

-Abiy came to power in 2018 on the back of widespread protests, especially by ethnic Oromos.
+Prime Minister Abiy Ahmed came to power in 2018 on the back of widespread protests, especially by ethnic Oromos.

 They initially had high hopes of Abiy because of his mixed Oromo-Amharic parentage.